 1. Start Using Your Power Of Choice

 The saddest summary of a life contains three descriptions: could have, might have, and should have. ~ Louis E. Boone

 The journey to living life being the best person you can be starts with you.
-It starts with you using a wonderful gift called the Power of Choice, which we all have and yet some of us are afraid to use.
+It starts with you using a wonderful gift called the Power of Choice, which we all have, and yet some of us are afraid to use it.

 Using your power of choice means that you have to step out of your comfort zone.
 If you choose to do nothing and keep the status quo you will keep getting the same results.

 Your self-limiting beliefs will eventually prevent you from living your life to your fullest potential.
 Over time you will find that you will become more frustrated, angrier, and stressed about your life.

 Use your power of choice to empower you to start living life the way you won’t live it.
 Your Power of Choice is the one thing you have that you control and using it wisely will enable you to live your life being the best version of yourself.

 Twenty years from now you will be more disappointed by the things you didn’t do than by the things you did. ~ Mark Twain